altruios/namshubettulpa/public/namshubettuple/vows.md

 }
 {
 *Rossin sighed, *
-"you know how Felix had that phone - flashing in front of your neighbor’s face?
+"you know how Felix had that phone: flashing in front of your neighbor’s face?
 That’s how most of the Awakened use hooks.
 They have a special image that hooks them into doing what they want. he had a general ‘follow my verbal commands one’ on his phone.